slinga-homebrew/Save-Game-Copier/README.md

 ![Dump](screenshots/dump.png)

 ## Save Games Format (.BUP)
 SGC uses saves in the .BUP save format.
-The .BUP format consists of the metadata along with the raw save itself.
+The .BUP format consists of the metadata along with the save data itself.
 The format is documented in [Save Game BUP Scripts](https://github.com/slinga-homebrew/Save-Game-BUP-Scripts) along with a script to convert between .BUP and raw saves.

 * All files on a CD are limited to 8 character names plus 3 characters for the .BUP extension.
 * The .BUP extension is required.